 3.2.
-The six objectives of the Neighbourhood Plan are as follows:
+The six objectives of the Neighbourhood Plan are as follows.
+It is noted that some extend beyond the scope of land-use and planning, but are nevertheless important to the community:

-OBJECTIVE 1: Ensure that new development is designed to a high standard of design that is in keeping with the existing character of the area
+OBJECTIVE 1: New development is designed to a high standard that is in keeping with the existing character of the area